sharan7898/Ansible/README.md

 ![connect](/images/c6.png)

+* To make an SSH key file readable in an AWS instance use the command

+**chmod 400 /path/to/your/key.pem**

+* Replace /path/to/your/key.pem with the actual path to your SSH key file.

 * Once u have  key pair u can connect to other server by connecting it's IP adress as shown in image:

 **ssh -i ~/.ssh/ansible_key ubuntu@IP**